THE BORDERLINE PERSONALITY CLIENT

 THE SEEDS OF AN INTRICATE GARDEN

-As stated earlier, Borderline Personality Disorder begins within the first year of life.
+As stated earlier, Borderline Personality Disorder begins within the first year of life, and if you want to get even more specific, the first weeks of an infant's life outside his mother's womb critically shape and mold how he views and relates to himself lifelong.
 Any psychic and/or emotional wounds incurred thereafter, reinforce one's sense that he/she isn't lovable, or worthy of genuine affection, protection and care.
 This faulty assumption must be corrected within the framework of a steady and solidly nourishing, but firmly boundaried therapeutic relationship~ or the client remains unwell.

 A client with borderline or narcissistic traits can enter treatment with a "fix me" demand, but never comprehends the need and importance for an interactive experience within a process that must allow for the gradual growth of trust.
 Their impatience is palpable, and they're always speeding ahead of themselves and the work, due to the daily anguish they have to endure.
 This type of client seldom stays in treatment long enough to achieve their wellness goal, and typically blames this failure on even the most gifted practitioner.